Green Day performs surprise set in Rockefeller Center subway station with Jimmy Fallon

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.

-The band is in town ahead of the release of its latest studio album, "Saviors," which is set to be released on Friday.
+The band is in New York ahead of the release of its latest studio album, "Saviors," which is set to be released on Friday.
 Green Day also just announced "The Saviors Tour" coming to Citi Field in August.